mhaprean/rest-api-blog-ts-express-mongoose/README.md

 ### Features

 * users can register, login and read articles
-* logged in user can create and update articles
+* logged in user can create and update own articles
 * user can like an article
+* user can filter articles by category or by tag

+* admin can create categories, tags and articles
+* admin can edit articles